lucasfurno/docs_en/first-steps/index.md

 | **Browser Cache Settings** | Use the *Honor Origin Cache Headers* option if you want Azion to send its users the same cache control headers received from their origin.<br><br>You can also customize the Browser Cache control by selecting the *Override Cache Settings* option.
 In this case, you must define a **Maximum TTL**, which is the maximum lifetime (in seconds) that the content can be cached in your users' browser. |
 | **CDN Cache Settings** | Use the *Honor Origin Cache Headers* option if you want Azion to respect the cache control headers received from your origin, for managing the cache on Azion's Edge Nodes.
 You can also customize the CDN Cache control by selecting the *Override Cache Settings* option.
 In this case, you must define a **Maximum TTL**, which is the maximum lifetime (in seconds) that the content can be cached in Azion’s Edge Nodes.
 You can, at any time, purge the content in real time. |

-Don't forget to save your configuration by clicking the **Save**.
+Click on the *Save* button before leaving the page.

->If desired, you can edit your newly created Edge Application to see the advanced options.
+>If you wish, you can edit your newly created Edge Application to see the advanced options.

 ---

-## 3. Create a new Domain associated with your Edge Application {#create-new-domain-associated-edge-application}
+## 4. Creating a new Domain associated with your Edge Application {#create-new-domain-associated-edge-application}

 After creating your first edge application, you must associate one or more domains so that your users can have access:

 1. Access [Real-Time Manager](https://manager.azion.com/) using your email and password.

-2. Click on the menu > Edge Services > Domains.
+2. In **Edge Computing**, select *My Domains*.

-3. Click on the Add Domain button.
+3. Click on the *Add Domain* button;

-4. Fill in the requested fields and save your configuration.
+4. Fill in the requested fields;

+   >Check below the fields to be filled and after filling them in click on *Save*, to save your settings.

-You need to fill in the following fields.
+Fill in the following fields.

 **Add Name Configuration**

 Give your Edge Application a suggestive name.
 This name will be used to identify your configuration.
 You can use your web application's own domain as a name.

-*Ex.: www.azion.com*
+*Example: www.azion.com*

 **Settings**